 As a starter though, I am going to go away to a place with no phones or distraction for at least one day a month to work on these ideas in a structured way.
 What will you commit to, in order to ensure you are working on the things that matter most?

-If you'd like to find out more about time management and how you can work less and do more, then do give me a call on 01858 414226 or click here to ping me an email and let's see how I can help you.
+If you'd like to find out more about time management and how you can work less and do more, call me on 01858 414226, leave a comment below, or click here to ping over an email and let's see how I can help you.

 I'm Ellen, Director of All About Quality and All About Productivity.
 I have over 20 years experience as a professional in the quality world and 17 years as a practising Buddhist.
 As a result of this, I have a passion for improvement. in business and personal life.